hxyXiaoyuHu/mswd-bootstrapping/README.md

 3. pip install -U scimitar-learn.

 #### Max-Sliced Wasserstein distance
 The folder 'mswd' contains the Python code to implement our proposed method for two-sample testing and simultaneous confidence intervals (SCI).
-An example is provided in Example.py.
+An example is provided in 'Example.py'.

 #### Code
-The folder 'pyCode' contains Python function files to implement the proposed method and other methods used for comparison.
+The folder 'pyCode' contains all Python function files to implement all methods used in the paper.

 #### Simulation
 The file 'main_diff_signals.py' contains the code to produce the results in Figure 1.